 Joint Review Process

-Seven federal, state and local agencies involved in permitting the Project signed the Stibnite Joint Review Process Memorandum of Understanding (“MOU”) in 2017, committing to work together to evaluate the Plan of Restoration and Operations (“PRO”) for the Stibnite Gold Project under the NEPA.
+Seven federal, state and local agencies involved in permitting the Project signed the Stibnite Joint Review Process Memorandum of Understanding (“MOU”) in 2017, committing to work together to evaluate the Plan of Restoration and Operations (“PRO”) for the Stibnite Gold Project under the National Environmental Policy Act (“NEPA”).
 The MOU was designed so agencies could collaborate in the review and preparation of the EIS, meet the requirements of the public process and follow a mutually agreed upon schedule.
-Agency cooperation and collaboration remains key to the timeliness of the process and is demonstrated by the numerous interagency meetings to address matters collaboratively.
+Agency cooperation and collaboration remains key to the timeliness and completeness of the process.

 The PRO was accepted as complete by the USFS in December 2016, and the USFS submitted a Notice of Intent to initiate review of the Project and then conducted Public Scoping in June and July of 2017.
-Since that time, the USFS, their contractor, AECOM, and other cooperating agencies have continued to make progress reviewing the PRO, baseline data, public comments, defining potential alternatives and analyzing them and reviewing additional information they requested, and Midas Gold provided.
-As noted above, the USFS recently advised Midas Gold they anticipate issuing a Draft EIS for public comment in Q3 2019 with the target date of an approved Final ROD in Q3 2020, although this schedule has and will be impacted by the partial shutdown of the US Government.
+Since that time, the USFS, their contractor AECOM, and other cooperating agencies have continued with their review of the PRO, baseline data, public comments, defining potential alternatives and analyzing them, and reviewing additional information they requested and which Midas Gold has provided.
+As noted above, the USFS recently advised Midas Gold they anticipate issuing a Draft EIS for public comment in late Q4 2019 with the target date of an approved Final ROD in late Q4 2020.

-Regulators want to ensure they meet the regulatory requirements to support a robust and defensible Record of Decision.
-They are requesting additional data, evaluating the thoroughness of the environmental impact analysis, while ensuring alternative development scenarios are carefully considered.
-Midas Gold has received 115 requests for additional information (“RFAI”) and provided the requested information to all 115 RFAIs issued to date.
+Regulators need to ensure that they meet the regulatory requirements to support a robust and defensible Record of Decision.
+They have been requesting additional data, evaluating the thoroughness of the environmental impact analysis, while ensuring alternative development scenarios are carefully considered.
+Midas Gold has received 116 requests for additional information (“RFAI”) and has provided the requested information to all but two of the RFAIs issued to date.
 The updated schedule reflects a number of adjustments to both the baseline analysis, water modelling and alternatives development processes in order to accommodate thorough and comprehensive evaluations of the information provided in response to RFAIs, as well as conduct additional analysis and evaluation of alternatives.

 Next Steps in the Regulatory Process